tcortes55/chat-app/README.md

 - Allow sending of private messages
 - Add other chat rooms and let the user choose which one to enter before connecting
 - Allow user to create a new chat room
+- Build a nice user interface
+- Deploy the application to Heroku using Docker

 ### References